comegrant/dbt_docs_test/projects/data-model/transform/models/gold/sales/_sales__docs.md

 - Daily Direct Order
 - Campaign

+The flag is on order level and will be used in Power BI to only include the orders of interest.

+{% enddocs %}

+{% docs column__has_subscription_order_type %}

+True if the order type is one of the following:
+- Recurring
+- Order After Registration
+- Orders After Cutoff

-This filter will be used in Power BI to only include the orders of interest and not gift cards for example.
+The flag is on order level and will be used in Power BI to only include the orders of interest.

 {% enddocs %}